Asbestos In The Home

 Asbestos becomes a danger to human health once it has become airborne through any type of activity.
 Asbestos materials, such as ceiling plaster and floor tiles, are less hazardous if they remain in good condition and are not breaking down or falling apart.
 Even if in good condition, some homeowners choose to seal off asbestos flooring and other materials to prevent future problems.

 Deteriorating asbestos products release asbestos dust into the air, which can be inhaled by individuals.
-Inhaled asbestos fibers can become trapped within the respiratory system, among other places, and lead to debilitating diseases.
+Inhaled asbestos fibers can become trapped within the respiratory system, among other places, and lead to debilitating diseases like mesothelioma.
 This can make the remodel or renovation of older homes a serious hazard for homeowners.
 It is wise to check for asbestos before starting any construction projects in older homes.

 Checking for Asbestos in Your Home